jshanley/blip/README.md

 ## Looping

+These examples assume the variable `clip` is a blip clip.

 ### Basic Looping

 *A loop generates "ticks" at a specific tempo, and allows you to schedule events based on the time of each tick.*